ta4anka/JavaCore/src/main/java/net/proselyte/javacore/practice/mycollection_2/README.md

 ### Solution
 There are two file:
-1. FisedQueue.java contains all the logic according to task.
+1. FixedQueue.java contains all the logic according to task.
-2. FixedQueueRunner.java is main which demonstrates of the realized methods.
+2. FixedQueueRunner.java is main which demonstrates of the realization.